 Every large organisation has their core values, mission and vision, but as was recently illustrated so well in Australia by the royal commission into banking, many organisations merely pay lip service to such things, particularly when they clash with the need to meet targets that can be measured in dollars and cents.

-But this in itself is one of the key issues with managing culture –it is difficult to accurately measure, and it is also hard to determine the effectiveness of measures taken to improve an organisation’s culture.
+But this in itself is one of the key issues with managing culture –it is difficult to accurately measure, and it is also hard to determine the effectiveness of actions taken to improve an organisation’s culture.

 This is where the Voop.Global tool can be of great assistance to boards and CEOs, firstly by determining a baseline measure for culture, and then by providing an accurate assessment of the success of efforts to drive cultural change.